iamspd2/online-quiz-app/README.md

 An online quiz application where students register themselves and test themselves on different programming quizzes.
 Please read the project report to know in details about the project.

 # Setup
-We use JSP, JS, MySQL.
+We use JSP, JDBC, JS, MySQL.